 A beach of fine golden sand that backs onto a dense woodland and saltwater lake, Koukounaries has been winning over the hearts of visitors to Skiathos for decades.

-Along with Lalaria, it ranks amongst the island’s most celebrated beaches – with a lake, forest and bay that are part of the Natura 2000 network of protected biotopes.
+Along with Lalaria, it ranks as the island’s most-celebrated beach setting – with a lake, forest and bay that are part of the Natura 2000 network of protected biotopes.
 It’s simple.
 No trip to Skiathos is complete without visiting.

 Its name comes from the Stone Pine trees that dominate the area and form a natural barrier with Lake Strofylia behind it.
-But so too has it deservedly been dubbed Chryssi Ammos (Golden Sand), a name that comes into its own when you see the wonderful contrast of the sand with the blues of the Aegean Sea.
+But it’s also deservedly been dubbed Chryssi Ammos (Golden Sand), a name that comes into its own when you see the contrast of the colour of the sand with the blues of the Aegean Sea.

 No doubt, you’ll come up with your own description – especially if you explore the forest and lagoon.
 It’s a unique wetland area which, depending on the time of year, could have swans and ducks in it … all the way up to herons, cormorants, storks and other migratory birds.